9/19/2025

 That's why, to my mind, the real question is what happens when Trump is really gone, as in not there.
 I genuinely believe, as I've said before, that this whole thing falls apart without Trump, and everyone around him knows that.
 If they thought this was sustainable without Trump, they wouldn't be rushing to kiss his ass endlessly and prop him up like a decaying stuffed walrus.
 The problem with a cult of personality is that without the personality, there is no cult.
 As I wrote when Trump announced back in 2015 (when I was right about him wrecking the GOP field but wrong about whether he would beat Clinton), "many voters simply will overlook [his many faults and fuckups] because he's the most goddamned entertaining clown in the circus, the only candidate they know, and his pop culture status has given him the aura of earthy wisdom instead of nonsensical shit-tossing."
 Also, "the voters are fucking dumbasses."

 Yes, Trump tapped into their racism, ignited their religious fervor, and fed their fears like they're starving puppies, but the devotion has always been to Trump.
 You think that all those voters who like the funny TV man are gonna get their asses of their couches to go rally for Vance?
 This has always been about Trump over everything else.
 They'll buy his shit, they'll vote for who he endorses, and they'll give up their health and safety for him.
-They'll turn against their family and neighbors, they'll plaster their houses and cars with memes portraying him as a superhero or Rambo, they'll hate who he tells them to hate and love who they tell them to love, but once he's not there to do it, there is no one take his place.
+They'll turn against their family and neighbors, they'll plaster their houses and cars with memes portraying him as a superhero or Rambo, they'll hate who he tells them to hate and love who he tells them to love, but once he's not there to do it, there is no one take his place.
 Not his terrible children.
 Not any of the Fox "news" troglodytes he's elevated.
 And certainly not any of the politicians who have latched onto him like desperate remoras on the side of a lumbering whale shark.

 You can call me blindly optimistic, even deluded.
 You can say that he's unleashed something in Americans that will never go away.
 Yeah, it takes a while for a poison to get out of your system, and it can leave you permanently damaged.
 But you're alive.
 It'll take a long time to completely extricate ourselves from his filthy grip - hell, I don't expect to live to see us fully recover - but that starts with him just being fucking gone.